Think Twice: Branch-and-Rethink Reasoning Reward Model: Experiment

+\textbf{Scoring on a Scale} We tested a scoring scale to reflect preference strength, mapping binary labels to the range from -3 to 3.
+This failed because the model focused on predicting exact values rather than the relative quality needed to identify a winner.
+This misalignment between the training task and the final evaluation objective hindered performance.
+Predicting precise scores is less beneficial when only the win/loss outcome matters.

-\textbf{Additional Reward for Branching} Finally, we tried to reward the first step of the model's reasoning process individually using a different reward.
-The key issue here is the absence of a natural reward signal, unlike for the final answer (where ground truth is available).
-Instead, we calculated it from intermediate values generated during the process.
-Specifically, we measured the difference of the rewards with and without branching to quantify the effect of Turn 1.
-But we found that this indirect feedback led to two major practical problems: 1) the approach was computationally expensive, nearly doubling the processing required, and 2) the resulting reward signal was infrequent and erratic, which destabilized training. \textbf{Calculated intermediate rewards created a noisy, unstable signal.}
+\textbf{Additional Reward for Branching} We attempted to reward the first reasoning step using indirect values calculated from the branching process.
+However, this lacked a natural ground-truth signal and created two problems: computational costs nearly doubled, and the resulting reward signals were too infrequent and erratic to stabilize training.
+Calculated intermediate rewards generate noisy and unstable training signals.

-\textbf{The Best Reward: Binary Reward with Format Checking.} After testing these alternatives, we confirmed that the best reward design is the most straightforward one.
-In this setup, the model produces a binary choice (A or B) within a required format and receives a simple reward based on whether it is correct.
-Each of the other designs introduced a flaw -- confusing signals, misaligned objectives, or indirect feedback -- that hurt performance.
-This shows that a direct alignment between the task and a reward based on the correct answer provides the most effective foundation for training.
+\textbf{The Best Reward: Binary Reward with Format Checking} The most straightforward design—binary choice within a required format—proved most effective.
+Other designs introduced confusing signals or misaligned objectives that hurt performance.
+Direct alignment between the task and a reward based on the correct answer provides the most effective training foundation.